 Ami Cusack’s goal in the game was simple– get a group of women to the final four.
 She was a strong physical player who did well in challenges, had a positive attitude, and was generally liked by her tribemates.
 Post-merge, she arguably spearheaded three of the successful vote-offs that sent men home.
 Her chances of winning seemed relatively high.
 This is one of the reasons why Twila Tanner felt that Ami had to go.

 Twila was a highway repair worker from Missouri who didn’t mince her words.
-She was hardworking around camp and rough around edges.
+She was hardworking around camp and rough around the edges.
 In her regular life, she was accustomed to spending more time with men than she was with women, and she was initially apprehensive about being placed on an all-female tribe.
 However, she struck up a genuine friendship with Scout–the oldest woman there–that lasted throughout the game.

 Twila and Scout gave Chris a new life in the game.
 They teamed up with him and Eliza (whose days were already numbered because her tribemates–Scout and Twila included– thought she was annoying) and the four of them orchestrated a blindside that removed Ami’s closest ally, Leann, from the game, thereby destroying the previously untouchable women’s alliance.